- The Surging Market Growth of the Internet of Things in Agriculture

 From disease control measures to cattle and field monitoring systems, IoT is transforming the agriculture industry by restoring power to the farmers’ hands.
 Major sectors where this tech has found a solid footing are indoor farming, livestock management, and aquaculture, among others.
 But how is IoT overcoming challenges and breaking new ground in agriculture?
 Let’s find out.

 Robots have come a long way since the third industrial revolution, abetted by the development of the internet.
-Agricultural robots, aka agribots, could offer a circumventing solution to the problem of labor shortages.
+Agricultural robots, or agribots, could offer a circumventing solution to the problem of labor shortages.
 Uncrewed Aerial Vehicles (UAVs) can be deployed to detect and exterminate weeds from the field.
 They could save farmers time, human resources, and spray volumes by acting precisely as per the demand.
 This saving translates into healthy soil with fewer pesticides to absorb and more positive bacteria to preserve.

-Automated Crop Harvesting
+2. Automated Crop Harvesting

 IoT-based solutions for agriculture have made way for numerous practical applications like crop data analysis, weather forecasting, pest detection, etc. These solutions can leverage machine learning combined with cloud technology and artificial intelligence to analyze the data and statistics while offering accurate results.
 These applications have enabled farmers to make informed decisions, thereby increasing efficiency and productivity and promoting smart farming practices.